AxelOverath/AndroidApp/README.md

    - Tap "Remove" on a recipe to delete it from your favourites.

 5. **Settings Menu:**
-   - Access the settings menu to explore language customization options (currently not functional).
+   - Access the settings menu to explore language customization options.

 ## Future Improvements